Osvetamp4/Osvetamp4/README.md

 I am an aspiring Software Engineer who is passionate about learning and integrating new technologies and skills with experience in Software Development, Full Stack Development, Backend Engineering and Customer Consulting and Relations.

 I am a very knowledge driven person who loves the thrill of knowledge seeking and learning new things!
-It activates a part of my brain and scratches that itch that I have for it.
-Everything that I have learned to do: Programming, game design, web development, machine learning, etc has always been because of my curiosity.
+It activates a part of my brain and scratches that itch for curiosity and the desire to learn and grow.

 ## Current Skills and Experience